davidhalter/jedi/README.rst

     :target: https://crate.io/packages/jedi/
     :alt: Latest PyPI version

-Jedi is an autocompletion tool for Python that can be used in IDEs/editors.
+Jedi is a static analysis tool for Python that can be used in IDEs/editors.
+Its historic focus is autocompletion, but does static analysis for now as well.
-Jedi works.
-Jedi is fast.
-It understands all of the basic Python syntax elements including many builtin functions.
+Jedi is fast and is very well tested.
+It understands Python on a deeper level than all other static analysis frameworks for Python.

-Additionaly, Jedi suports two different goto functions and has support for renaming as well as Pydoc support and some other IDE features.
+Jedi has support for two different goto functions.
+It's possible to search for related names and to list all names in a Python file and infer them.
+Jedi understands docstrings and you can use Jedi autocompletion in your REPL as well.

 Jedi uses a very simple API to connect with IDE's.
 There's a reference implementation as a `VIM-Plugin <https://github.com/davidhalter/jedi-vim>`_, which uses Jedi's autocompletion.
-I encourage you to use Jedi in your IDEs.
+We encourage you to use Jedi in your IDEs.
 It's really easy.
-If there are any problems (also with licensing), just contact me.

-Jedi can be used with the following editors:
+Jedi can currently be used with the following editors:

 - Vim (jedi-vim_, YouCompleteMe_)
 - Emacs (Jedi.el_, elpy_, anaconda-mode_, ycmd_)